northern-information/mapcorps.net/_posts/2021-08-14-1-patterns-of-you.md

 Noise at this pitch.
 Noise at that pitch.

 Yet, further - perhaps - envelope.
 And sequencing.
-And a myriad of strings that came to abstractly symbolize things we must consentually agree exist.
+And a myriad of strings that came to abstractly symbolize things we must consensually agree exist.
 Stone.
 Water.
 Food.
 Sky.
 Cold.
 Fire.

-We must consentually agree exist.
+We must consensually agree exist.

-We must consentually agree.
+We must consensually agree.

 We must agree.